nasa-jpl/osr-rover-code/setup/rpi.md

 You'll need to be logged in to the RPi via ssh, or open a terminal in the desktop GUI if you're connected via a monitor and mouse/keyboard.

 Follow the [instructions](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html) for installing ROS2.
 This takes a while.
 Follow the instructions in the prompt.
-You're done when you've completed "Install ROS 2".
+You're done when you've completed section "Setup Environment".
 See below for which version to install.
 If there are any errors during installation, post them in the `#troubleshooting` channel on Slack to ask for help, if you are not able to resolve them yourself.
 Just ignoring them will likely cause issues in the future.

 > [!NOTE]
 > Depending on which Operating System (OS) you installed, you might need to install a [different version of ROS 2](https://www.ros.org/reps/rep-2000.html).
 Ubuntu and ROS 2 updates frequently and you should check which version of ROS 2 to install depending on what OS you installed!
 In what follows, we assume ROS 2 `Jazzy`.
 The OSR code should be independent of which version of ROS 2 you use.